-Subsection 14.1.2(2) of NI 31-103 was added to allow for the use of approximations by IFMs unless doing so would result in misleading information being reported to clients or Dealers:
+Subsection 14.1.2(2) of NI 31-103 was added to allow for the use of approximations by IFMs unless doing so would result in misleading information being reported to clients or Dealers and PM firms:

-- paragraph 14.1.2(2)(a) of NI 31-103 allows IFMs to use a reasonable approximation of the inputs referenced in the formula for calculating the fund expenses per security of the applicable class or series of the securities of the investment fund for the day; - paragraph 14.1.2(2)(b) of NI 31-103 allows IFMs to provide dealers or advisers with a reasonable approximation of the information required for Dealers to report the aggregate amount of fund expenses, aggregate amount of direct investment fund charges and fund expense ratio for each class or series of investment fund securities.
+- paragraph 14.1.2(2)(a) of NI 31-103 allows IFMs to use a reasonable approximation of the inputs referenced in the formula for calculating the fund expenses per security of the applicable class or series of the securities of the investment fund for the day; and - paragraph 14.1.2(2)(b) of NI 31-103 allows IFMs to provide Dealers and PM firms with a reasonable approximation of the information required for Dealers and PM firms to report the aggregate amount of fund expenses, aggregate amount of direct investment fund charges and fund expense ratio for each class or series of investment fund securities.

-Subsection 14.17(8) of NI 31-103 allows registered dealers or advisers to report reasonable approximations to their clients, in the case where reasonable approximations are provided by IFMs or where a dealer or adviser obtained or determined a reasonable approximation in the exceptional circumstance set out under section 14.17.1(2)(a) of NI 31-103.
+Subsection 14.17(8) of NI 31-103 allows Dealers and PM firms to report reasonable approximations to their clients, in the case where reasonable approximations are provided by IFMs or where a dealer or adviser obtained or determined a reasonable approximation in the exceptional circumstance set out under section 14.17.1(2)(a) of NI 31-103.